DannyFisher1/arethecourtsopen/README.md

 1. **Open** 🟢 - Courts are available for normal play
 2. **Closed** 🔴 - Courts are not available (weather, maintenance, hours)
-3. **Critically Open** 🟡 - Courts available for emergency/priority access only
-4. **Critically Closed** ⚫ - Courts closed due to emergency conditions

-## Automatic Status Logic

-The system automatically updates status based on:
-- **Time**: Courts closed outside 6 AM - 8 PM
-- **Weather**: Closed if precipitation > 50% or temperature < 35°F or > 95°F
-- **Manual Override**: Admin can override automatic status via Telegram
+rride**: Admin can override automatic status via Telegram

 ## Security